-Iceland, but what is the draw?
+Iceland, what is the draw?

-The population of Iceland is a mere 330,000.
+The population of the island-country is a mere 330,000.
 The average July temperature in the southern part of the island is 50–55 °F although the temperature can reach 68–77 °F. The winters are a different story.
 The southerly lowlands of the island average around 32°F in winter, while the Highlands of Iceland tend to average around 14 °F. Take a Patagonia Women’s Fiona Parka with you just in case the weather is a bit colder.

 Since the average age is only 36 years old, it is indeed a young country.
 There are so many experiences for such a small country.